opentouhouproject/OpenTouhouAndroid/README.md

 Written in Java and C++ using OpenGL ES and OpenSL ES.

+2023/05/15 - Trying out a graphics engine implementation using Vulkan.
+           - It's been a few years, but I've got a some new skills from work. :)

 It's pretty bare bones for now.

 ## Tools and Installation: